BBaysinger/bb-portfolio/docs/private-content-workflow.md

 Rules:

 - One `.html` file per project slug.
-- The entire file is imported into the project's `desc` field as a single HTML block.
+- Each top-level HTML node in the file is imported as one item in the project's `desc` array.
+- Example: two sibling `<p>` tags become two `desc` entries.
 - The importer fails if a file does not match an existing project slug.

 ## Commands